Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 So, wherever I’m learning something, I create a tutorial on it and release it on my music channel to help other artists.

 Jewel: Yeah, that’s our tactic on her channel as well because I was saying that most artists, most musicians are just gonna pump their music out and they’re just gonna do music videos, lyric videos, vlogs, that kind of thing.

 I said, we should do tutorials for music artists and then sprinkle in your music videos or whatever comes out and so far, it’s working.
 I did a tutorial on how to promote your music video with YouTube ads and that video got like a twenty two thousand views or something.

 It helps a lot.
 There’s a lot of engagement in that.

 Auret: It’s getting more subscribers.
 So it’s like the more you focus on helping other people, the more people are so grateful that we created this tutorial.
 They are now subscribed to Auret’s channel.
 So when she puts out a music thing, they’re more likely to watch and more likely to be engaged with it.

 Jerry: I am excited to hear what you think of my newest video promotion idea.
 I’m hiring girls on Fiverr to dance to my music videos and I’m gonna put those out.

 Can we target different things on one channel?
 For example, let’s consider one domain is tourism and another is IT stuff.
 What do you think is it good or bad?

 You need to be able to do it day in and day out on and you need to be passionate about what it is that you’re talking about.
-So, we actually often encourage if someone wants to do a channel on different things to put it in one channel.
-However, if it’s too entirely different audiences then it might be better to separate them and have two different channels.
+So, we often encourage if someone wants to do a channel on different things to put it in one channel.
+However, if it’s an entirely different audience then it might be better to separate them and have two different channels.

 For example, like I said, we really do social media mindset stuff, money-making, video editing, all of these little topics and things, they’re all kind of for the entrepreneur.
 It can be for one type of audience.
 For someone who’s starting a small business.